To Infinity and Beyond: A General Framework for Scaling Economic Theories: Matching Theory

-\begin{theorem} In any (possibly infinite) matching market with couples with capacity vector $k$, if the preference of each couple is downward closed,\footnote{Alternatively, we can replace the requirement that preferences of couples are downward closed with a requirement that preference lists of couples are finite, and essentially the same proof would go through.} then there exists a capacity vector $k^*$ with $|k_h-k^*_h|\le2$ for every $h\in H$ such that a stable matching w.r.t.\ $k^*$ exists. \end{theorem}
+\begin{theorem} In any (possibly infinite) matching market with couples with capacity vector $k$, if the preference of each couple is downward closed,\footnote{Alternatively, we can replace the requirement that couples' preference lists are downward closed with the requirement that they are finite, and essentially the same proof would go through.} then there exists a capacity vector $k^*$ with $|k_h-k^*_h|\le2$ for every $h\in H$ such that a stable matching w.r.t.\ $k^*$ exists. \end{theorem}

-The formulae that we build to prove \cref{couples-infinite} are conceptually similar to those used in our proof of \cref{simplest}, yet somewhat more intricate, due to the many-to-one nature of the market and the presence of couples, as well as to the variability in capacity.
-The idea is to have, as before, for every doctor $d\in D$ and hospital $h\in H$ a variable $\matched{d}{h}$ that will be TRUE in a model if and only if $d$ and $h$ are matched in the matching corresponding to the model.
-Furthermore, for every hospital $h\in H$ with capacity $k_h$, we have five variables $\quota{h}{k_h-2},\quota{h}{k_h-1},\ldots,\quota{h}{k_h+2}$ such that $\quota{h}{q}$ will be TRUE in a model if and only if $k^*=q$, and upon whose value each formula will be conditioned---so for instance, for each $q\in\{k_h\!-\!2,\ldots,k_h\!+\!2\}$ and for every $q\!+\!1$ doctors we will have a formula that says ``if the capacity of $h$ is $q$, then $h$ is not matched to these $q\!+\!1$ doctors.''
-Except for the potential need to perturb the capacities, and the need to express couples' preferences and the absence of blocks involving couples, the main ideas from the proof of \cref{simplest} carry over; we relegate the details to \cref{app:couples}.
+The well description that we build to prove \cref{couples-infinite} is conceptually similar to the one from our proof of \cref{stable-infinite}, but requires slight modification due to the many-to-one nature of the market and the presence of couples, as well as to the variability in capacity.
+The idea is to have, as before, for every doctor $d\in D$ and hospital $h\in H$, a variable $\matched{d}{h}$ that will be $\mathsf{True}$ in a model if and only if $d$ and $h$ are matched in the matching corresponding to the model.
+But furthermore, for every hospital $h\in H$ with capacity $k_h$, we introduce five variables $\quota{h}{k_h-2},\quota{h}{k_h-1},\ldots,\quota{h}{k_h+2}$ such that $\quota{h}{q}$ is $\mathsf{True}$ in a model if and only if $k^*_h=q$ in the corresponding matching, and upon whose value each formula will be conditioned.
+So, for instance, for each $q\in\{k_h\!-\!2,\ldots,k_h\!+\!2\}$ and for every $q\!+\!1$ doctors we introduce a formula that says ``if the capacity of $h$ is $q$, then $h$ is not matched to these $q\!+\!1$ doctors.''
+Except for the potential need to perturb the capacities, and the need to express couples' preferences and the absence of blocks involving couples, the proof runs along the same lines as that of \cref{stable-infinite}; we relegate the details to \cref{app:couples}.

-\midsect{Walrasian Equilibria in Infinite Trading Networks} We next turn to an infinite variant of the trading-network framework of \citeN{hatfield2013stability} and show the existence of Walrasian equilibria.
-The application of Compactness here is of a slightly different flavor: we first use the Compactness Theorem to show the existence of arbitrarily close approximations of Nash equilibria in the infinite trading network, and then show that the existence of approximate Nash equilibria implies the existence of exact Nash equilibria.\footnote{We demonstrate the generality of this use of Logical Compactness by using a similar argument in \cref{nash} to reprove the existence of a Nash equilibrium in graphical games---a setting for which the finite proof is decidedly different than the proof of the finite proof in the trading-network setting studied in this section.}